NASA’s next space telescope could have a liquid lens and be 100x larger than Webb

 So far, the FLUTE team has proved the concept in a series of experiments here on Earth.

 Using a bucket filled with water, they were able to make lenses with “an outstanding surface quality comparable or even better than achievable with the best polishing methods”.
-Even better, “they took only a tiny fraction of the time to construct.”
+Even better, “they took only a tiny fraction of the to construct.”

 Next steps